rajexcited/personal-finance-ui/test-cases/settings/refund-reason/update-refund-reason-tc3.md

    - **Tags:** `refund, return, updated` and counter is 3/10
 5. User clicks on the `Save` button.
 6. Verify the updated refund reason is displayed in the list with the correct details.
+7. User clicks on `View` button for `Product Return Updated`. verify details shown.
-7. User navigated `add refund` page
+8. User navigated `add refund` page
-8. Verify `Product Return Updated` exists in `refund reason` dropdown
+9. Verify `Product Return Updated` exists in `refund reason` dropdown
-9. On `view expense page`, verify existing refund is showing updated refund reason name `Product Return Updated`
+10. On `view expense page`, verify existing refund is showing updated refund reason name `Product Return Updated`
-10. User clicks `Edit` action on existing refund.
+11. User clicks `Edit` action on existing refund.
 On `update refund page`, verify selected refund reason label is updated.

 ## Expected Outcome: